Research

 A critical and reflexive perspective informs my thinking about and with methods and is also the basis for my theorising.
 By focusing on collaborative research and ethnographic research in teams, I try to address the myth of the individual researcher and promote co-operative and co-creative ways of knowledge making.
 Together with others, I have developed a postdigital approach do digital ethnography, where the postdigital points beyond the online/offline or analogue/digital divide without dismissing it completely.
 This allows me to examine the situatedness of (digital) media and related practices in everyday life through a critical lens.

 In my recent and forthcoming publications, I have looked at how to use social media profiles in ethnographic research (2021) as well as using digital ethnographic methods in contexts of refugees’ everyday life and (transnational) migration (2023) and digital team ethnography (2023) more broadly.
 Since my Master’s degree in Visual Anthropology at the University of Manchester, audiovisual engagements have been an integral part of my methodological repertoire.
-Next to cinematic approaches with different modes of filmmaking such as desktop documentary, I have been particularly interested in (digital) curation as part of my research in recent years.
-On the one hand I have been looking at everyday social media profiles as forms of curation and on the other hand I have been actively engaging in curatorial practices as part of my research.
+Next to cinematic approaches with different modes of filmmaking such as desktop documentaries, I have been particularly interested in (digital) curation as part of my research in recent years.
+On the one hand, I have been looking at everyday social media profiles as forms of curation and on the other hand, I have been actively engaging in curatorial practices as part of my research.